Sarah The Vet – Shop

 You sell masks with different linings, how do these differ?

-Some masks are lined with very soft cotton flannel (the type used for babies bedding etc) and some masks are lined in high thread count quality cotton.
+Some masks are lined with very soft cotton flannel which is a type of brushed cotton fabric (the type used for babies bedding etc) and some masks are lined in high thread count quality cotton.
 This is purely personal preference.
 Take a closer look at the listing if you need to know if it is lined in flannel or cotton.
-I am making more masks with cotton lining now as the weather has changed to be a warm summer!
+I am making more masks with cotton lining now as the weather has changed to be a warm summer and some feedback was the flannel was a little warm.

 I don’t know if I want tape ties or elastic ear loops, what should I choose?